ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 <button onclick={counter.increment}>+</button>
 ```

 You're probably wondering what's the deal with the `get` and `set` functions?

 Those are called **getters and setters**, and they create **accessor properties** which let you define custom behavior when you read and write to a property using a cleaner syntax.

-You could use functions instead, but the syntax is not as nice:
+They're just part of JavaScript, and you could use functions instead:

 ```ts:counter.svelte.ts {8-9}
 export function createCounter(initial: number) {